Adios, air sick bag. Flights could soon outsmart turbulence

 What kind of flier are you?
 I like the window seat.

 But turbulence may become a thing of the past if Honeywell gets its way.
-Best known for making smart home products, Honeywell also works in avionics, and is showing off its new Jetwave system for faster in-flight Wi-Fi and its vision for the connected aircraft.
+Best known for making smart home products, Honeywell also works in avionics, and it's showing off its new JetWave system for faster in-flight Wi-Fi and its vision for the connected aircraft.

 Honeywell predicts that by 2025, there will be 25,000 Wi-Fi-connected planes in the world.
-It's already upgrading 20 airlines with its Jetwave technology, including planes belonging to Lufthansa, Singapore Airlines and Qatar.
+It's already upgrading 20 airlines with its JetWave technology, including planes belonging to Lufthansa, Singapore Airlines and Qatar Airways.
 It boasts a maximum speed of 50 megabits per second, although it's more realistically around 30Mbps, or triple the speed of your standard home broadband connection.

 The Honeywell-customized Boeing 757 boasts faster Wi-Fi because of an antenna mounted to the top of the aircraft, allowing it to grab signals from satellites above.
-It's less clumsy than the traditional system where planes grab cellular signals from towers on the ground.
+It's less clumsy than the traditional system in which planes grab cellular signals from towers on the ground.

 Honeywell, is the upstart in this game.
-GoGo, the leader in providing in-flight WiFi service, also has a next-generation satellite system called 2Ku that it boasts outperforms all other services in the market.
+GoGo, the leader in providing in-flight Wi-Fi service, also has a next-generation satellite system, called 2Ku, that it says outperforms all other services in the market.
 Other companies building their own high-speed satellite-based networks include Panasonic and Viasat.

 When the Honeywell plane landed in London, I went on board to see how it would result in a less stomach-churning flight.